arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 The Portenta Machine Control features a built-in CAN bus interface, enabling the implementation of robust and reliable data transmission systems in automotive and industrial automation applications.
 The CAN bus is widely used due to its ability to operate effectively in electrically noisy environments and its communication method that reduces errors.

-The onboard CAN transceiver of the Portenta Machine Control is capable of operating at various bit rates, allowing its use in a broad range of applications.
+The onboard CAN transceiver of the Portenta Machine Control is the TJA1049 from NXP Semiconductors.
+The TJA1049 is a specialized high-speed CAN transceiver for various applications, especially in automotive and high-speed CAN networks.
+The third-generation device offers enhanced electromagnetic compatibility (EMC) and ESD protection.
+This transceiver also features a low-current standby mode with a wake-up function and is compatible with microcontrollers ranging from 3 to 5 VDC.
+Adhering to the ISO11898 standard, the TJA1049 ensures reliable communication at data rates up to 5 Mbps, making it an optimal choice for High-Speed (HS) CAN networks that require efficient low-power operation modes.

 Some of the key capabilities of the onboard CAN transceiver in the Portenta Machine Control include:

-- **High-speed operation**: CAN bus is capable of operating at bit rates up to 1 Mbps.
+- **High-speed operation**: The onboard transceiver can operate at bit rates up to 5 Mbps.
-- **Noise tolerance**: CAN bus is designed to function reliably in environments with high electromagnetic interference.
+- **Noise tolerance**: The onboard transceiver is designed to function reliably in environments with high electromagnetic interference.
-- **Fault protection**: CAN bus incorporates safety features to protect against common failures in industrial networks.
+- **Low-current standby mode with wake-up functionality**: The onboard transceiver features a low-power standby mode, which includes efficient wake-up capabilities, crucial for energy-efficient applications.
+- **Compliance with ISO11898 standard**: Adhering to the ISO11898 standard, the TJA1049 ensures reliable communication at data rates up to 5 Mbit/s, making it ideal for HS CAN networks operating in low-power modes.

 The example sketch below shows how to use the CAN bus interface of the Portenta Machine Control to transmit data.